flotiq/flotiq-docs/docs/API/workflow/content-publishing-workflow.md

 Workflows are a powerful feature that helps teams collaborate and produce quality content.
 Flotiq implements workflows for all content types defined in the system, however the default workflow supports only a single state - `saved`.
-Every content object in the system carries a `workflow_state` field under the `internal` section, see last line of the snippet below:
+Every content object in the system carries a `workflowState` field under the `internal` section, see last line of the snippet below:

 ```
 {